artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 You can base your code on the same **`71_7SegDispl_C-Lang`** project, modifying it to implement the scrolling behavior.

-## Interrupts - Guided test
+## Interrupts – Guided Test

+In this guided test, you will learn how to manage **interrupt-driven I/O** in RVfpga.
-In this test, we will work with interrupts.
-Two codes are provided with the same functionality, but the first uses polling while the second uses interrupts.
+Two example projects are provided — both implement the same functionality, but one uses **polling**, while the other uses **interrupts**:

-- ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LED-Switch_7SegDispl_C-Lang```
+- `/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LED-Switch_7SegDispl_C-Lang`
-- ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LED-Switch_7SegDispl_Interrupts_C-Lang```
+- `/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LED-Switch_7SegDispl_Interrupts_C-Lang`

-Analyze both provided codes and simulate them.
-In the interrupt-based code, you must focus on the ```main```, ```GPIO_Initialization```, and ```GPIO_ISR``` functions.
-We next provide some guidance about these two examples:

-In the first example (LED-Switch_7SegDispl_C-Lang), we show how to use Programmed I/O to perform the following two tasks:
+Open both projects, analyze their structure, and run them in **RVfpga-ViDBo**.
+Focus especially on the following functions in the interrupt-based version:
+`main`, `GPIO_Initialization`, and `GPIO_ISR`.

+---

+### 1. Programmed I/O version

+The first example (**`LED-Switch_7SegDispl_C-Lang`**) demonstrates **polling-based I/O**.
+It performs two tasks:

-Invert the rightmost LED every time a 0 to 1 transition on the rightmost switch occurs.
+1. Inverts the **right-most LED** every time a **0→1 transition** occurs on the **right-most switch**.
-Show an ascending count in the 8-digit 7-segment displays, that increments around once per second.
+2. Displays an **incrementing counter** on the **8-digit 7-segment display**, increasing roughly once per second.

-Open the program in the editor.
-You can see that, after some initializations, the program enters an infinite loop that compares the current switch state with the previous one and, in case a 0 to 1 transition is detected, it inverts the LED state.
-Then, the value shown on the 8-digit 7-segment displays is incremented and a software delay is generated.

-Note that this program does not work correctly in some situations.
-For example, a 0 to 1 to 0 switch transition that occurs within the delay loop will never be detected (you can test it by changing the switch quickly).
-How could we improve the program?
-The answer is interrupt-driven I/O.

-In the second example (LED-Switch_7SegDispl_Interrupts_C-Lang), we show a new version of the program where interrupt-driven I/O is used to read the state of the rightmost switch.
-This strategy fixes the problem of the program missing switch transitions that occur during the delay loop.

-In this program, the main function performs some initializations and then enters an infinite loop where the 7-segment displays are written and a software delay is established.
-Note that the switch is not explicitly read in this case.
-Instead, whenever a 0 to 1 transition occurs in the switch, an interrupt is triggered that makes the processor execute the GPIO_ISR function, where the switch state is read and the LED state is inverted.
+After initialization, the program enters an **infinite loop** that:
+- Reads the current switch state.
+- Compares it with the previous state to detect transitions.
+- Inverts the LED if a 0→1 transition is detected.
+- Updates the displayed count and generates a delay through a software loop.

+However, this approach has a **limitation**: if a switch transition happens during the delay loop (for instance, when the switch is toggled quickly), the program might **miss** the event.

+> **Observation:** Try toggling the switch quickly in the simulator — you will notice that some transitions are not detected.
+> This limitation motivates the use of **interrupt-driven I/O**.

+---

+### 2. Interrupt-driven I/O version

+The second example (**`LED-Switch_7SegDispl_Interrupts_C-Lang`**) solves this problem using **hardware interrupts**.

+Here, the switch input is configured to **trigger an interrupt** whenever a **0→1 transition** occurs.
+When that happens:
+- The processor suspends the main program and jumps to the **`GPIO_ISR`** function.
+- Inside the ISR, the switch state is read and the LED state is inverted.
+- Once finished, control returns to the main loop.

+In this version:
+- The `main` function performs the necessary initializations, then enters a loop that periodically updates the 7-segment display and creates a software delay.
+- The switch is **not** read explicitly in the main loop; all event handling occurs inside the **interrupt service routine (ISR)**.
+- As a result, **no switch transitions are missed**, even if they occur during the delay.

+> **Key takeaway:**
+> Using interrupt-driven I/O ensures that the processor can react to external events immediately, without wasting time polling the device.

 ## Exercise 4